GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 )

 @fig:ssl:multi_source:sequence_processing illustrates the sequence processing workflow on a single example.
-Here, around 16 seconds of continuous speech is spoken by three distinct static sources.
+Here, around 16 seconds of continuous speech produced by three distinct static sources get recorded by the microphone array.
-The microphone also stands at a fixed position in the room.
+The latter also stands at a fixed position in the room.
 @fig:ssl:multi_source:sequence_processing:doa_spectrum depicts the averaged #acr("DoA") spectrum #averaged-spectrum along with the corresponding overall predictions.
+On this specific example, the averaging process successfully aggregates the angular information and allows for an accurate localization of all three sources.
+More precisely, the top part of @fig:ssl:multi_source:sequence_processing:result displays the network output at each time step.
+The gray scale patches represent the individual estimated #acr("DoA") spectrums $hat(o)_k$.
+The resulting predicted angles are highlighted by the red dots.
+Finally, the histogram of predictions characterizes the distribution of detections along the process.

+Presenting the #acr("SSL") results as such highlights the strength and weaknesses of the proposed approach.
+Even for a single frame, the estimated #acr("DoA") spectrum allows for precise predictions.
+Very few false positives are observed, as confirmed by the several quantitative experiments conducted.
+However, individual sources are sometimes missed, maybe because they were not active enough at this specific time.
+This drawback gets offset by leveraging the overall consistency of the method over a longer time.

+In order to further characterize this behavior, we have executed an exhaustive performance evaluation of the sequence processing workflow.

 // TODO: align
 #[